Combination of traditional and parametric insurance: calibration method based on the optimization of a criterion adapted to heavy tail losses: Empirical analysis on real data

 The family of payoff functions is defined as:

 where $q_{0.5}(Y | Y > s, \mathbf{W} = \mathbf{w})$ is the conditional median of losses per unit area above $s$.
-This statistic replaces the conditional expectation used for simulated data in section \ref{sec:simul_set} because, for certain tornado locations, the shape parameter is greater than 1, rendering the conditional expectation undefined.
+The expectation of $Y$ given $\mathbf{W}=\mathbf{w}$ according to the model is given by $\sigma(\mathbf{w})/(1-\gamma(\mathbf{w}))$.
+We do not directly use this form but prefer a linearized relationship between the payoff and $\mathbf{W}$ to avoid explosion of compensations for extremely heavy-tailed losses induced by the exponential relationship of equation \ref{eq:gamma_real}.
+As with the simulated data discussed in section \ref{sec:simul_set}, the conditional median is added to the payoff to reduce overcompensation.
+The choice of the conditional median, unlike the conditional expectation used for the simulated data, is motivated by the fact that, for certain tornado locations, the shape parameter may be greater than 1, rendering the conditional expectation undefined.
+Moreover, even restricting ourselves to areas where the expectation is finite, classical regression approaches (typically based on the empirical mean) are particularly unstable due to the heavy tail nature of the loss.

 The choice of the median could be adapted in practice depending on the structure of the index model and the distribution of losses, as long as the selected statistic prevents overcompensation and limits under-compensation to an acceptable level.
-The justification for this choice of structure for the payout function is similar to that provided in section \ref{sec:simul_set} for simulated data.
+The justification of the general structure of the payout function is similar to that provided in section \ref{sec:simul_set} for simulated data.

 The values of $\mu$, the parameters of the function $f$, and the loading factor of the premium are identical to those used for the simulated data.